radiantearth/stac-api-spec/item-search/README.md

 match predicates between the fields requested and the values of Items.
 It can be used with both GET and POST, though GET includes the exact same JSON.
 The full details on the JSON structure are specified in the [query fragment](../fragments/query/).

-STAC API's that support the query functionality must include the conformance class
-<http://stacspec.org/spec/api/1.0.0-beta.1/extensions/item-search#query> in the `conformsTo` response at
-the root (`/`) landing page, to indicate to clients that they will respond properly to requests that use the `query` parameter on the endpoint linked to by the `search` rel.

 ### Sort